PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 ## Frontend

 * We’ll serve the page as two parts:
     * An “outer part” that PrairieLearn controls - this gives us a place to show save status, and potentially show a grade button and immediate feedback in the long run.
-Can also show “I’ve bricked my container, pls help” button
+Can also show “I’ve bricked my container, pls help” button.
     * An “inner part”, which is the page served by the container.

 ## Workspace container orchestration